ROOTED IN NATURE

-“Biophilia”, means “love of life”.
-It understands that like all other life on this planet, humans are part of a larger ecosystem.
-This theory explains that humans have evolved in response to our natural surroundings, and like any other animal, we thrive in the surroundings that most nurture us.
+"Biophilia," which means "love of life," recognizes that, like all other forms of life on this planet, humans are part of a larger ecosystem.
+This theory posits that humans have evolved in response to our natural surroundings and, like any other animal, thrive in environments that nurture us the most.

 We are part of a vast ecosystem